 Expert witnesses may include:

-- Economists: Your financial stability may be threatened by the accident both now and in the future.
+- Economists: The accident may threaten your financial stability both now and in the future.
 To calculate the cost of your anticipated expenses, we can talk to economists to assess the value of your accident-related losses.

-- Vocational rehabilitation specialist: If your injuries affect your ability to work in the future, we may consult someone whose career involves assessing the likelihood of someone with a disability find new employment or return to their previous position.
+- Vocational rehabilitation specialist: If your injuries affect your ability to work, we can bring in an expert to assess your likelihood of finding new employment or returning to your previous position.

 If your case might benefit from insight from other industry experts, we may work to find and consult these individuals to add their testimonies to your evidence file.